A quick guide to a vehicle management system

 Managing a fleet of vehicles can be very challenging, at least, from a cost control perspective.
 After all, vehicles are indeed an expensive asset for fleet companies; mainly, due to heavy fuel and maintenance expenses.
 To make matters worse, fleet managers often lack visibility into daily fleet operations, as well.
 This means that they cannot deal with arising problems in time.
-To that end, a fleet management system can help managers to streamline a series of complex daily operational tasks; and, in the long run, build a wholesome strategy to boost their business bottom line.
+To that end, a vehicle management system can help managers to streamline a series of complex daily operational tasks; and, in the long run, build a wholesome strategy to boost their business bottom line.

 Nowadays, managers turn to vehicle tracking software to find solutions to — once considered — unresolvable problems.
-So, in a sense, the basic functions of a fleet management system are designed towards this orientation.
+So, in a sense, the basic functions of a vehicle management system are designed towards this orientation.

 Broadly speaking, on a software level, its main functions include: